Rail transport in Ethiopia: Railway project cancellations

 Government officials started to discuss exit strategies and openly discussed the possibility to partially sell the ERC or the Addis Ababa–Djibouti Railway to private investors to balance the debt burden of the ERC.
 The construction of the Weldiya-Mekelle Railway was stopped temporarily.
 The head of the ERC resigned from his post.

 Ethiopian Prime Minister Hailemariam Desalegn in April 2017 announced the cancellation of planned and future railway projects in mountainous northern and northwestern Ethiopia, in particular in Tigray.
 Reasons given for the cancellations were the costs of US$7–8m per km railway in rugged mountains instead of US$4m per km in flat lowlands or costs of roads of just US$1m per km.
 The Prime Minister stated, that a successful start of operations on the existing railways had priority for the foreseeable future.
 However, he also noted that peace with Eritrea, in particular, would make railways in the area likely again.

 Given the high level of external debt, the Ethiopian government announced the cancellation of new railway projects in July 2017.
 That automatically meant that no new railways were to be built by public companies like the ERC in the foreseeable future.

 Public-private partnerships

 Instead, the Ethiopian government started legislation to implement Public-private partnerships (PPP) in all sectors of infrastructure development and also the rail transport sector and to lift a ban on private ownership on railway lines, hoping to attract foreign investors.
 Considered were public-private joint ventures.

 In accordance with that, the ERC was able to sign a Memorandum of Understanding (MoU) to outsource the construction of ERC-Route 2 and its branches (the remainder of the main line) to a still to be named foreign company in March 2017, which will earn all revenues from the railway for an undisclosed number of years.
 The name of the company and the further conditions of the package might be revealed in October 2017, when the mentioned legislation on PPP's is considered to have passed the Ethiopian parliament.

+Proposed lines

+A branch line from either Diredawa or Ayisha in Ethiopia to Berbera Port in Somaliland is proposed in 2025.